Our Programs

 International Languages, Level 4, University (LBADU – LYXDU)

 This course prepares students for university studies in the international language.
-Students will enhance their ability to use the language with clarity and precision, and will develop the language skills needed to engage in sustained conversations and discussions, understand and evaluate information, read diverse materials for both study and pleasure, and write clearly and effectively.
+Students will enhance their ability to use the language with clarity and precision and will develop the language skills needed to engage in sustained conversations and discussions, understand and evaluate information, read diverse materials for both study and pleasure and write clearly and effectively.
 Students will also have opportunities to add to their knowledge of the culture of countries where the language is spoken through the use of community resources and computer technology.

 Prerequisite: International Languages, Level 3, University Preparation